EmilHarutyunyan/nodejs-works/README.md

 - RealTimeChat: A real-time chat application using Socket.io and Node.js.
 - TodoApp: A simple todo list application built with Express and MongoDB.
-- APIWeather: An application that fetches weather data using an API and displays it to the user.
+- WeatherApp: An application that fetches weather data using an API and displays it to the user.

 ## Getting Started